jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 ### Verify that Cursor recognizes the rules

-1. Open a chat panel and choose Ask Mode
+1. Open the Cursor Chat panel (`Cmd/Ctrl + L`) and choose Ask Mode

 :::{note}
 We recommend to start with Claude Sonnet 4.5 model, but feel free to try other models later!
 :::

-2. Ask AI chat questions to verify that it recognizes the rules
+2. Ask AI chat questions to verify that it recognizes the rules.
+Paste the below prompt into the chat

    ```
    What package manager should I use for JupyterLab extensions?